dinguluer/UiMagician/README.md

 [UiMagician](https://sites.google.com/site/uimagician/) project development started on March 2010, to make IoT easy for end users.

+Programming Language Used for developing UiMagician is Qt & C++.

 If one have to generate simple HTML/Mobile app you should have good knowledge of HTML, javascript, CSS, PhoneGap.
 To generate HTML app from UiMagician you only have to know knowledge of IoT protocol &amp;